Same-day pest control in McKinney, Allen, Frisco & Plano. Call before noon.

 Set up a recurring plan

-Ongoing service keeps the barrier live through peak widow season.
+Ongoing service keeps the Scorched Earth Barrier live and puts a flashlight on the door tracks, meter box, and foundation corners every visit through the peak.
 Quarterly plans start at $40/mo with guaranteed re-service when our tech confirms it is warranted.
 No-contract options are available too.

 See plan options